 “Lt.
 Paul ‘Jay’ Smith is the kind of young man on whom our nation’s future depends, and on whom our nation’s freedom and security has always depended.” – Former U.S. Representative Jack Fields, Texas.

 In celebration of his life, his parents, Lt.
 Col. (Ret.)
-Paul and Susan Smith, established the Lt.
-Paul “Jay” Smith Scholarship and Excellence Fund in 1996 to recognize exemplary Air Force ROTC college cadets.
-They transferred the endowment, now known as the Lt.
-Paul “Jay” Smith Memorial Endowment/Scholarship, to FCEF in 2007.
-FCEF now manages the fund and annually awards two Lt.
-Jay Smith Memorial Scholarships ($2,000 for a first place winner and $1,000 for a second place winner) to cadets who distinguish themselves through leadership and dedicated service to community and country.
-Because Jay was a proponent of recognition programs to honor those who make significant contributions, the Lt.
-Paul Jay Smith Memorial Endowment/Scholarship also supports Air Force organizations at Maxwell AFB and Gunter Annex, which receive stipends to sustain their recognition programs.
+Paul and Susan Smith, established the Jay Smith Scholarship and Excellence Fund in 1996 to recognize exemplary Air Force ROTC college cadets.
+They transferred the endowment to FCEF in 2007.
+FCEF now manages the fund and annually awards two Jay Smith scholarships ($2,000 for a first place winner and $1,000 for a second place winner) to cadets who distinguish themselves through leadership and dedicated service to community and country.
+Because Jay was a proponent of recognition programs to honor those who make significant contributions, the Jay Smith Scholarship and Excellence Fund also supports Air Force organizations at Maxwell AFB and Gunter Annex, which receive stipends to sustain their recognition programs.
 These organizations include the 42nd Air Base Wing, the Air University, and the Squadron Officer School.
 Other organizations that have received support include Standard Systems Group and Air and Space Basic Course.

 This display stands at the entrance to the Squadron Officer School at Maxwell AFB, Ala.

-Please click here to learn more about the recipients of the Lt.
-Jay Smith Memorial Scholarship.
+Please click here to learn more about the recipients of the Jay Smith scholarship.